mikron-ia/json2tex/README.md

 - Ability to create and insert graphs based on JSON-provided hierarchy - *done but can be improved*

 ## Installation guide
-1. Clone the repo to desired directory
+1. Clone the repo to desired directory - this does not have to be under any web server
-1. Run `composer install`
+1. Run `composer install --no-dev`
 1. Intended entry point is via `console/convert`

 ## Using the tool
 Tool can be called via `console/convert convert:convert {full path to source file} {full path to target file} [{full path to additional resources}]`.
 Source file must be a valid JSON, target file will be a TeX file.
 Additional resources must be valid TeX files, although they can have any names.

+Run `php console/convert --help` for details.

 ## Architecture

 Originally based on [RPG Silex boilerplate](/mikron-ia/rpg-boilerplate-silex).
-Intended for non-interactive use.
+Intended for command-line use.